kimmiyeouk/DrawinGPT/README.md

 # DrawinGPT
-This is PyKakao and OpenAI GPT-3.5-turbo project.
+This is Discord and OpenAI GPT-3.5-turbo project.